Archive for Trumpet Blowing

 Friend of The Stars

-As part of the trying to do things differently option that I tried this year, I shot the parade from the perspective of my team rather than waiting for all the drivers to go past one spot.
+Trying to do things differently this year, I shot the parade from the perspective of my team rather than waiting for all the drivers to go past one spot.
 It certainly was an eye opener; the crowds are, for the most part, completely bonkers.
 However it is an important part of the pageantry of the race, once again giving the paying public both proximity and participation to the stars, long may it continue.
 One trend that I saw this year was the use of water pistols by idiots in the crowd to douse the drivers in the parade as they went past sitting in the open cars.
 If that habit is not stamped out then I can see the drivers ditching the event, especially those who pay for the privilege of competing.
 As ever a few morons will spoil the event for the rest, the forums are full of similar tales of selfish and ignorant behaviour in and around the campsites.

 Y'All come back, now.